 Farm Life Tropical Foliage is a wholesale nursery in unincorporated Dade County Florida.
 We produce high-quality interior foliage plants year round for the interiorscape and garden center markets.
 Farm Life sells only plants that we have grown.
 We specialize in growing liners, cuttings and air layers, purchased from other growers or done in-house, into larger finished plants from 6-inch pots to 32-inch pots.
 We are known for our field grown then shade acclimated 17-inch and 21-inch trees and palms that range from 7 feet to 12 feet.
 In these sizes, we produce a variety of plants from White Bird of Paradise to multiple Ficus species.
-Many of these plants spend a few years in our outdoor fields, gaining a high caliper full sun form, before they are brought in under shade to be acclimated for interior use.
+Many of these plants spend a few years in our outdoor fields, gaining a large caliper full sun form, before they are brought in under shade to be acclimated for interior use.
 As well as the larger trees, Farm Life grows a variety of other popular interior plants in smaller sizes in order to supply our customers with as many options as possible.
 We use high-quality pots, soil, and fertilizer to produce our plants.
 No corners are ever cut here at Farm Life.

 After spending months and sometimes years growing our plants, we take extra care to prepare them properly for shipping.
 First, plants are selected from the rest of the crop to meet the height specification and quality that is needed.
 Step 2 is a quick pass on each plant to remove any minor flaws and then the plant is ready to be staged for step 3.
 Step 3 is a quality control check.
 A highly trained Farm Life employee inspects each order.
 We match each order with the original fax or email to make sure no problems are found and that the plants staged match the plants ordered.
 Once quality control is complete every plant receives a soil spray of Steinernema feltiae nematodes and a yellow sticky-trap stake is placed in the soil.
 The nematodes are a non chemical way to kill Fungus gnat larvae and the yellow sticky trap can be "armed" at our customers location to catch any adult fungus gnats that may have escaped earlier prevention.
 We are dedicated to never sending plants with fungus gnats to your job site or garden center.
 If ordered, UPC and/or plant identification tags go on next.
 Finally, the plants are sleeved or boxed to wait for pickup.